LIPS-scheme/lips/docs/docs/scheme-intro/streams.md

 (define integers (stream-cons 1 (stream-add integers ones)))
 ```

-To prove that it work you can get first 10 elements with `stream-take`:
+To prove that it works you can get first 10 elements with `stream-take`:

 ```scheme
 (display (stream-take 10 integers))